-‘Southern Charm Thomas Ravenel Takes Heat After Saying He Keeps His Kids In The Guest House
+‘Southern Charm’ Thomas Ravenel Takes Heat After Saying He Keeps His Kids In The Guest House

 And after that line, Twitter erupted with what seemed to be lots of moms sounding off on what kind of father puts their children in the guest house with the domestic help.
 One Southern Charm fan wondered if Ravenel thinks he is the first parent to figure out that kids are messy.

-“I can’t believe T-Rav puts his children in the “guest house” because they are “messy.”
+“I can’t believe T-Rav puts his children in the ‘guest house’ because they are ‘messy.’
 Seriously?!
 You’re an idiot, Thomas, not a father!”

 The next got a bit more vicious, suggesting that Ravenel is perhaps self-involved.